raphaelhoudouin/raphaelhoudouin/README.md

 ## 👤 My Stats
 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=rhoudouin&show_icons=true&theme=tranparent)

+## 🕒 My Downtime

+In my free time, I enjoy engaging in various hobbies that help me relax and recharge:

+## 🕒 My Downtime

+In my free time, I enjoy engaging in various hobbies that help me relax and recharge:

+## 🕒 My Downtime

+In my free time, I enjoy engaging in various hobbies that help me relax and recharge:

+- 🎨 **Art & Photography**: Experimenting with digital art and design projects.
+- 🎶 **Music**: Listening to a wide variety of genres, from classical to electronic.
+- 📚 **Reading**: Diving into books, particularly exploring works on Civil Rights such as:
+  - *The Autobiography of Malcolm X* by Malcolm X and Alex Haley
+  - *The Souls of Black Folk* by W.E.B.
+Du Bois
+  - *The Long Walk to Freedom* by Nelson Mandela
+  - *Stride Toward Freedom: The Montgomery Story* by Martin Luther King Jr.
+  - *Eyes Off the Prize* by Carol Anderson
+  - *Between the World and Me* by Ta-Nehisi Coates
+  - *A Testament of Hope* by Martin Luther King Jr.
+- 🌍 **Travel**: Visiting new places to learn about different cultures and experiences.
+- 🏃‍♂️ **Running**: Enjoying the outdoors and staying fit through running.
+- 🏊‍♂️ **Swimming**: Relaxing and keeping active in the water.
+- 🎬 **Cinema**: Watching movies, especially classics.
+- 🥾 **Hiking**: Exploring nature and challenging myself with new trails.
+- 🍽️ **Food**: Exploring new cuisines and experimenting with cooking.
+Some of my favorite dishes include:
+- - 🍲 **Injera with Doro Wat** (Ethiopian): Traditional Ethiopian dish with spiced chicken served with injera (flatbread).
+  - 🌮 **Tacos** (Mexican): A mix of flavors with different fillings like beef, chicken, or veggies.
+  - 🍜 **Pad Thai** (Thai): Stir-fried rice noodles with a delicious balance of sweet, sour, and savory.
+  - 🍗 **Korean BBQ** (Korean): Grilled meats served with various side dishes like kimchi.
+  - 🍲 **Injera with Doro Wat** (Ethiopian): Traditional Ethiopian dish with spiced chicken served with injera (flatbread).

 ## 📫 Let's Connect!

 I'm always open to collaborate on interesting data projects.
 Feel free to reach out